BUTR/Bannerlord.Module.Template/README.md

 ## Installation
 1. Install the latest [.NET Core SDK](https://dot.net).
-2. Run `dotnet new --install Bannerlord.Templates` to install the project templates.
+2. Run `dotnet new install Bannerlord.Templates` to install the project templates.

+## Updating
+1. Run `dotnet new install Bannerlord.Templates` to update the project templates.

 ## Creating a new Module